MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-onprem-ra.md

     - Holiday schedule

 3. Create new on-premises endpoints as described above in [Server configuration steps](#server-configuration-steps).
-   Assign the call queue a temporary number for testing purposes.
+   Assign the top-level auto attendant a temporary number for testing purposes.

-4. Configure a Cloud call queue that uses these endpoints as described above in [Online configuration steps](#online-configuration-steps).
+4. Configure a Phone system service that uses the endpoints as described above in [Online configuration steps](#online-configuration-steps).

    You may find it useful to use the exercises in the tutorial titled [Small business example - Set up an auto attendant](/SkypeForBusiness/what-is-phone-system-in-office-365/tutorial-org-aa.yml) to create a logical map of the auto attendant and user or call queue hierarchies in your old Exchange UM system.
 5. Test the Cloud call queue.